Showing posts with label #Stations. Show all posts

 Look, the Son of Man is betrayed into sinners’ hands.”

 This story comes up in the synoptic gospels.
-It’s not in John, whose author had to do things his own way:
+It’s not really in John, whose author had to do things his own way:

 John Paul recognized this is the beginning of Jesus’s passion, not when he was sentenced to death later that night. ’Cause that’s what the gospels depict: He went into the garden to pray, and suddenly it’s like he’s blindsided with emotion.
 It freaked him out a little.
 He wanted to pray; he wanted his kids to pray for him.
 But as people do when they’re up past their bedtime praying (and not just kids; don’t just blame this on their spiritual immaturity), they fell asleep on him.
 Three times.